S’mores Pie combines the goodness of graham cracker crust, creamy chocolate filling, and toasty marshmallow topping in one frozen dessert!

 The marshmallow crème gets a nice toasty crust on the outside, and the frozen chocolate whipped cream keeps it nice and gooey on the inside.

-Remove the plastic wrap, and spread the marshmallow creme over the surface.
+Step 9: Remove the plastic wrap, and spread the marshmallow crème over the surface.
 Toast the marshmallow until golden brown.

-- If you need tips for making whipped cream, check out this post.
+- If you need tips for making whipped cream, check out this post on how to make whipped cream.
 It has plenty of tips and tricks to help you make perfect whipped cream.